Cabbage and Black-Eyed Pea Soup

 Cabbage soup is delicious with any meat, especially if you season it well!
 I love ground beef, but turkey, chicken, or pork would all be delicious.

-Cabbage and Blackeyed Pea Soup
+Get the Recipe: Cabbage and Black Eyed Pea Soup

 Ingredients

-- 1 pound lean ground beef
+- 1 pound lean ground beef, or sausage

 - 1 onion, chopped